Cappuccinuo/LeetCode/Tree/226. Invert Binary Tree/README.md

 1. Use Recursion.
 Actually like a bottom-up solution.

+2. Use Iterative with Queue.
+Swap the left and right node.

-2. ​     4
+3. ​     4
       /   \
      2     7
     / \   / \